 A horrifying thought then suddenly occurred to me, Are we being attacked?

-While still power-walking while uncontrollably looking back every 10 or so seconds I got my phone out and called the person whom any given human tries to contact whenever placed in a position of vulnerable helplessness – my mother.
+As I power-walked to work, I uncontrollably looked back every 10 or so seconds I got my phone out and called the person whom any given human tries to contact whenever placed in a position of vulnerable helplessness – my mother.

 “Ma, is your TV on?”